fivetran/dbt_snapchat_ads_source/README.md

         alias: "field_id"
 ```

 > **Note**: Make sure to exercise due diligence when adding metrics to these models.
-The metrics added by default (swipes, impressions, and spend) have been vetted by the Fivetran team, maintaining this package for accuracy.
+The metrics added by default (swipes, impressions, spend, and conversions) have been vetted by the Fivetran team, maintaining this package for accuracy.
 There are metrics included within the source reports, such as metric averages, which may be inaccurately represented at the grain for reports created in this package.
 You must ensure that whichever metrics you pass through are appropriate to aggregate at the respective reporting levels in this package.

 **Important**: You do NOT need to add conversions in this way.
 See the following section for an alternative implementation.